SAP-samples/teched2025-AD170/exercises/ex3/README.md

     ![MDK](images/3.3.23.png)

-### Exercise 3.4 - Validate Inputs before saving Incident Entity
+### Exercise 3.3 - Validate Inputs before Saving Incident Entity

 Ensure the technician can only save an incident entity after providing all the required inputs.
 If they don't, show them an appropriate message.
 For instance, if they try to submit a record with an empty status, no Device ID, or without a customer signature, they should be prompted with a warning message.